President's Award for Excellence in Teaching by a Graduate Student

 new Teaching Assistants prior to the start of the following Fall semester.

-Each department or program with TAs or GAs involved in teaching may nominate two candidates.
-Nominations must be made by the student's Graduate Program Director (GPD).
+Each department or program with TAs or GAs involved in teaching may nominate two (2) candidates.
+Nominations must be endorsed by the student's Graduate Program Director (GPD).

 The award is open to all full-time graduate student TAs or GAs (masters and doctoral) required to teach.
 They must have completed at least one academic year of teaching.
 (Present semester can be included).

-- a minimum of two letters of support from faculty members who have supervised or worked with the nominee in teaching a course
+- 2-3 letters of support from faculty members who have supervised or worked with the nominee in teaching a course

 - the candidate's generosity with personal time, accessibility to students and demonstration of a continual concern with the intellectual growth of individual students